jeremynoesen/MatrixDisplay/README.md

 ```
 - `mode`: `image`, `slideshow`, `color`, or `off`
 - `image`: Image file name
-- `display-time`: Display time for slideshow in seconds
+- `display_time`: Display time for slideshow in seconds
 - `color`: Color for color mode in hex
 - `brightness`: Display brightness as a percent
 - `warmth`: Display warmth as a percent